General Roman Calendar

-The General Roman Calendar is the liturgical calendar that indicates the dates of celebrations of saints and mysteries of the Lord (Jesus Christ) in the Roman Rite of the Catholic Church, wherever this liturgical rite is in use.
+The General Roman Calendar (GRC) is the liturgical calendar that indicates the dates of celebrations of saints and mysteries of the Lord (Jesus Christ) in the Roman Rite of the Catholic Church, wherever this liturgical rite is in use.
 These celebrations are a fixed annual date, or occur on a particular day of the week.
 Examples are the Feast of the Baptism of the Lord in January and the Feast of Christ the King in November.

-Others relate to the date of Easter.
+Other dates relate to the date of Easter.
 Examples are the celebrations of the Sacred Heart of Jesus and the Immaculate Heart of Mary.

+Description

-National and diocesan calendars, including that of the diocese of Rome itself as well as the calendars of religious institutes and even of continents, add other saints and mysteries or transfer the celebration of a particular saint or mystery from the date assigned in the General Calendar to another date.
+National and diocesan calendars, including that of the Diocese of Rome itself as well as the calendars of religious institutes and even of continents, add other saints and mysteries or transfer the celebration of a particular saint or mystery from the date assigned in the General Calendar to another date.

 These liturgical calendars indicate the degree or rank of each celebration: memorial (which can be merely optional), feast, or solemnity.
 Among other differences, the Gloria is said or sung at the Mass of a feast but not at that of a memorial.
 The Creed is added on solemnities.